Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: System Model and Key Assumptions

-The geometric model of the scheme is shown in Fig.\ref{fig:scheme}.
-Our model contains a primary transmitter and receiver (together called primary user) and a secondary transmitter and receiver (together called secondary user or cognitive user), where we study the transmission over a block time T. The total transmission is divided into Phases 1 and 2.
-In Phase 1 (solid lines in Fig.\ref{fig:scheme}), the Primary Transmitter (PT) broadcasts its signal $x_p(\mathbb{E}\left[|x_p|^2\right]=1)$ with a transmit power $\P_\p$.
-The secondary transmitter (ST) receives the signal, harvests energy, and processes the information from the signal.
-The Phase 2 (dotted lines in Fig.\ref{fig:scheme}) is further subdivided into Phase 2.a and Phase 2.b.
-In Phase 2.a, ST uses the harvested energy acting as an altruistic relay and forwards the primary signal to primary receiver (PR) and in Phase 2.b, ST transmits its own signal $x_s(\mathbb{E}\left[|x_s|^2\right]=1)$ towards secondary receiver (SR).
-The two signals sent by ST in Phase 2 are split in time, to prevent any linear inter-combination of signals as in \cite{han2009cooperative,vashistha2015outage} and hence avoid interference at the receivers.
-So, the performance constraint in these protocols is only due to channel fading and additive noise.
-The performance metric is taken as the outage probabilities at the receivers.
-Specifically, we take $\R_\p$ and $\R_\s$ as the threshold rates at the primary and secondary destinations respectively and declare an outage if the achieved rates fall below these respective threshold rates, where we assume that both the transmitters always have some information to send.
+As shown in Fig. 1, the system model for our scheme contains a primary transmitter and receiver (together called primary users) and a secondary transmitter and receiver (together called secondary users or cognitive users).
+In Phase 1 (solid lines in Fig. 1, the primary transmitter (PT) broadcasts its signal $x_p(\mathbb{E}\left[|x_p|^2\right]=1)$ with a transmit power $\P_\p$.
+The secondary transmitter (ST) receives the signal, harvests energy, and processes the information.
+The Phase 2 (dotted lines in Fig. 1) is further subdivided into Phase 2.a and Phase 2.b.
+Specifically, in Phase 2.a, ST uses the harvested energy acting as an altruistic relay and forwards the primary signal to primary receiver (PR) and in Phase 2.b, ST transmits its own signal $x_s(\mathbb{E}\left[|x_s|^2\right]=1)$ towards secondary receiver (SR).
+The two signals sent by ST in Phase 2 are split in time, to prevent any linear inter-combination of signals, as in \cite{vashistha2015outage}, and hence avoid interference at the receivers.
+Thus, the performance constraint in these protocols is only due to channel fading and additive noise.